edx-solutions/devstack/README.rst

 After the services have started, if you need shell access to one of the services, run ``make <service>-shell``.
-For example to access the Catalog/Course Discovery Service, you can run:
+For example to access the edx-platform LMS Service, you can run:

 .. code:: sh

-    make discovery-shell
+    make lms-shell

 To see logs from containers running in detached mode, you can either use "Kitematic" (available from the "Docker for Mac" menu), or by running the